 - Rajpurkar A, et al. Comparison of satisfaction rates and erectile function in patients treated with sildenafil, intracavernous prostaglandin E1 and penile implant surgery for erectile dysfunction in urology practice.
 J Urol.
 July 2003; 170(1):159-163.

 Cialis®, Levitra®, Viagra®, MUSE® are trademarks of their respective companies.

-At Lowcountry Urology Clinics, we know how frustrating and sensitive erectile and sexual problems can be for our patients.
-Our urologists are dedicated to working with you to find the best solution.
+At Lowcountry Urology Clinics, our urologists know how frustrating and sensitive erectile and sexual problems can be for our patients.
+Our urology clinic in Charleston are dedicated to working with you to find the best solution.
 We can help you fully assess your ED and offer realistic and successful solutions to restore your erection and sexual health.